kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 If things don’t go well maybe you don’t have all the pieces you need to win and that’s okay.

-Learn and pick up better tools as you move forward.
+Learn and pick-up better tools as you move forward.

-Eventually you’ll get it and looking for work will be effortless.
+Eventually, you’ll get it and looking for work will be effortless.

 It is for me.